trondhindenes/awshelper/README.md

 ## How to use awshelper
 install it:
+`pip install awshelper` or `pip3 install awshelper` depending on your setup.
+You should use a root/sudo user to install it globally

-`pip install awshelper` or `pip3 install awshelper` depending on your setup you can either use env vars to specify your profile:
+you can either use env vars to specify your profile:
 `AWS_PROFILE=mytest awshelper <command>` or
 `awshelper --profile mytest <command>` or